 The lab of Prof. Dencher at MIPT, in tight cooperation with Prof. Willbold (Forschungszentrum Jülich and Heinrich Heine University Düsseldorf, Germany), collects structural information of the most toxic Aβ oligomer species and any assemblies relevant for their formation or conversion into Aβ fibrils.
 We expect that these studies will deliver the first high resolution structural details of the Aβ species that are responsible for development and progression of AD.
 This binational cooperation also gives us the opportunity to transfer basic scientific results to biomedical application (in diagnosis and therapy), as well as to clinical research, also to attract external investments to achieve our tasks.

-At MIPT we are applying a variety of biochemical, biophysical and cell-biological techniques to evolutionary distant organisms as well as to model systems, especially to their membranes, to answer pertinent questions in ageing research: Why and how do we age?
-Which factors and mechanisms affect life-expectancy, life-span, and health-span?
-How can we prolong life-span and especially health-span?
-Does nutrition influence health- and life-span, and by which mechanisms?
-What is the common biology of ageing and the age-associated diseases Alzheimer’s and Parkinson’s Dementia?
+At MIPT we are applying a variety of biochemical, biophysical and cell-biological techniques to evolutionary distant organisms as well as to model systems, especially to their membranes, to answer pertinent questions in aging research: why and how do we age; which factors and mechanisms affect life-expectancy, life-span, and health-span; how can we prolong life-span and especially health-span; does nutrition influence health- and life-span, and by which mechanisms; what is the common biology of aging and the age-associated diseases Alzheimer’s and Parkinson’s Dementia.